-IH provides services to over 725,000 people across a large geographic area covering almost 215,000 square kilometers, the geography of which includes larger cities and a multitude of rural and remote communities.
-Population health needs across the continuum of care drive the mix of services and enabling supports IH provides.
-This continuum includes staying healthy, getting better, living with illness and coping with end of life.
+Interior Health provides health services to over 736,000 people across a large geographic area covering almost 215,000 square kilometres, the geography of which includes larger cities and a multitude of rural and remote communities.
+Interior Health is also home to 54 First Nations communities and 15 Metis communities, representing 7.7% of Interior Health's total population.
+Population health needs across the continuum of care drive the mix of services and enabling supports Interior Health provides.
+This continuum includes staying health, getting better, living with illness and copping with end of life.